Genivia/ugrep/README.md

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of the respective matched line.
-When used with option -g, displays the offset in bytes of each pattern matched.
+When used with option -u, displays the offset in bytes of each pattern matched.
 Byte  offsets  are exact  for  ASCII,  UTF-8, and raw binary input.
 Otherwise, the byte offset in the UTF-8 converted input is displayed.